-- 3.5.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures? - Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centres have accessible educational materials for patients.
+3.5.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?

+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points)

+Some affiliated hospitals have accessible educational materials for patients.
+(1 point)

+No affiliated medical centres have accessible educational materials for patients.
+(0 points)

-Score explanation: The primary hospital sites, Mater Misericordiae University Hospital and St. Vincent's University Hospital, include resources for patients regarding environmental health exposures.
-This includes brochures/pamphlets regarding exposure to air pollutants, pesticides, and workplace contaminants in the context of risk factors for certain respiratory conditions.
+Score explanation: The primary hospital site St. Vincent's University Hospital has resources for patients regarding environmental health exposures.